A Peace Corps country which is more developed.

 An easy Peace Corps experience.

 Posh Corps is a documentary that focuses on the lives of Peace Corps Volunteers in South Africa.

-Posh Corps will be playing at the Third-Goal Film Night: Tickets
+ScreeningsMay 3 2014, Oakland CA. Posh Corps will be playing at the New Parkway Theater at 2pm.
+Tickets

 This production is not affiliated with the US Peace Corps or the US Government.
 The statements and opinions expressed herein are solely those of the individual speakers and do not constitute official statements or positions of the US Peace Corps, or US Government.
 The US Peace Corps has not approved, endorsed, or authorized this production or the use of the Peace Corps logo.

 All materials copyright 2013/2014 Alan Toth, unless otherwise noted.